 |---|---|

-Safe Url also applies to navigations in Atlas as well as searches and navigations in Deep Research.
+Safe Url also applies to browsing in Atlas as well as searching and browsing in Deep Research.

 🔗 Designing AI agents to resist prompt injection